rollyourown-xyz/ryo-wellknown/README.md

 ## How to Use

-A [rollyourown.xyz](https://rollyourown.xyz/) module contains automation code to configure, build, deploy, maintain, back up and restore a module for use by other rollyourown.xyz projects.
+A rollyourown module contains automation code to configure, build, deploy, maintain, back up and restore a module for use by other rollyourown.xyz projects.

 In itself, a module doesn’t provide a full end-to-end service, but rather provides a reusable building block that is used in a full rollyourown.xyz project as part of the end-to-end solution for that project.